 - Containers size: Smaller container holds less water and needs to water more often.

-Besides you can also apply some liquid fertilizer when watering your tomato plants.
+You can also apply some liquid fertilizer when watering your tomato plants.

 11: Add Staking or Caging